ExoCTK/exoctk/README.rst

 * Limb Darkening Calculator
 * Atmospheric Forward Modeling - Currently only available through the _`website <https://exoctk.stsci.edu/fortney>`_.

-For more information on the packages visit our documentation _`website <https://exoctk.readthedocs.io/en/latest/>`_.
+For more information on each package visit our documentation _`website <https://exoctk.readthedocs.io/en/latest/>`_.

 Most packages are also available through interactive tools at our _`website <https://exoctk.stsci.edu/>`_.